-WhatsApp announced on Thursday that it has added support for proxy servers in its messaging app, enabling users in countries where the app is blocked to access the service.
+WhatsApp new proxy feature, enabling users in countries where the app is blocked to access the service.
 A proxy server acts as an intermediary between users and web services, allowing users to bypass internet restrictions and censorship.

 WhatsApp stated that the proxy support feature is now available for users with the latest version of the app.